 COU RSE OBJECTIVES 1 1 To learn the basic element types in Finite Element Analysis.
 2 To utilize the concept of ANSYS-FLUENT to acquire results.
-3 3 To impart knowledge on G-codes and M-codes for develop a CNC Turning programming and to know various tools to be used to manufacture the products in industries.
-4 To impart knowledge on G-codes and M-codes for develop a CNC Milling programming and to COU RSE OUTCOMES Upon Upon successful completion of the course, the student will be able to: CO1 Simulate steady state heat transfer analysis, nonlinear analysis, buckling analysis and flow analysis.
+2 To impart knowledge on G-codes and M-codes for develop a CNC Turning programm ning and to 3 know various tools to be used to manufacture the products in industries.
+1 To impart knowledge on G-codes and M-codes for develop a CNC Milling programm ning and to - know various tools to be used to manufacture the products in industries.
+COU RSE OUTCOMES Upon successful completion of the course, the student will be able to: Cognitive Level CO1 Simulate steady state heat transfer analysis, nonlinear analysis, buckling analysis and flow analysis.
 K3 CO2 Evaluate the matrices of beam/in-plane/solid elements using MATLAB Software.
-K3 CO3 CO3 Develop CNC program for real-time product manufacturing applications in CNC lathe machine CO4 Develop CNC program for real-time product manufacturing applications in CNC milling machine K3
+K3 CO3 Develop CNC program for real-time product manufacturing applications in CNC lathe machine K3 CO4 Develop CNC program for real-time product manufacturing applications in CNC milling machine K3 K1: Remember, K2: Understand, K3: Apply, K4: Analyze, K5: Evaluate, K6: Create